 Did you work on any project while studying at Masai?

-Yes, we were not just limited to theoretical knowledge of things – it was duly made sure that whatever we learnt had to be applied to given problems every single day.
+Yes, we were not just limited to theoretical knowledge of things – it was duly made sure that whatever we learned had to be applied to given problems every single day.
 Also to solve DSA, we worked on Spring Boot for better learning.
 Apart from regular assignments, I also worked on a project for OLX with 2-3 other batchmates where we developed the entire backend for it.
 It felt wonderful when we submitted our project on AWS and I still hope to connect with them again to update the app with new features.

 To summarise, how would you define your overall experience?